tfcmad/EasyPost/README.md

 # EasyPost
-A simple android application to post to a server
+A simple android application to post data to a server